tbcstar/Module_BlizzCMS-Armory/README.md

 # Characteristics
 - Displays the items that carries a character.
-- Visualize the members of a Brotherhood.
+- See members of guilds.
 # Installation
-- Copy to application/modules/armory folder
+- Copy to `application/modules/armory` folder
-- Opens the application/config/routes.php file and add these lines at the end:
+- Open the `application/config/routes.php` file and add these lines at the end:

 ```
 /*armory*/